nuII0/nv_gpu_control/README.md

 # NvGpuControl
-A ruby gem for configuring Nvidia GPUs on a Linux system.
+A ruby gem for configuring Nvidia GPUs on Linux Systems.

 ## Notes
 The program makes use of the `nvidia-smi` cli-tool to fetch and control the state of a GPU.